Wilson Mar bio photo

 1. Automation for large numbers of people and data

-Sheer scale means enterprise workers get value from batch (bulk) export, import, and processing.
-Large amounts of data makes manual fixes not practical.
+Sheer scale means enterprise workers need batch (bulk) export, import, and processing.
+Large amounts of data make manual fixes not practical.

 Enterprise-level software needs to appropriately isolate data and customize workflows used by each individual worker AND be sophisticated enough to logically summarize trends for executives.
 Many managers are overwhelmed by dashboards requiring expert manual navigation.

-To keep support costs down, self-service apps are a big deal.
+To minimize support costs, self-service apps are a big deal.

 Extensive testing is crucial to keep rework from being unsustainable.